OSDG-IIITH/wish-workshop/linux_workshop.md

 - **Cursor Control**: Use `←` and `→` arrow keys to move the cursor within a command.
 - **Command History**: Use the `↑` and `↓` arrow keys to scroll through previous commands.
 - **Autocompletion**: Press `Tab` to auto-complete.

 ---

+# Installing WSL on Windows (continued)

+- Reboot your system.
+- A prompt for username and password will be shown
+- Enter any username and password (remember them!)

+---